losAnZe/Nayaymadad/design.md

 ### Property 59: Analytics Event Transmission

-*For any* significant user action (onboarding completion, voice query, document analysis), the NyayMadad_App SHALL send an analytics event to the Backend_API.
+*For any* significant user action (onboarding completion, voice query, document analysis), the Nayaymadad_App SHALL send an analytics event to the Backend_API.

 **Validates: Requirements 15.1, 15.2, 15.3**